GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 Methods sometimes get input and they sometimes return output.
 We can see that the Load and Unload methods don't return any output from the keyword `void` in front of the Method name.

-We can see from the () behind the Unload method that it does not expect any arguments and therefor has no input.
+We can see from the `(ILua lua)` behind the Unload method that it only expects a single argument/input.

-**Load is called when our module is loaded.** We will fill it with code in the next chapter.
+**Load is called by Gmod.NET when our module is loaded.** We will fill it with code in the next chapter.

-**Unload is called when our module needs to clean up after itself.** Unload is irrelevant for our Hello World example.
+**Unload is called by Gmod.NET when our module needs to clean up after itself.** Unload is irrelevant for our Hello World example.

 13. Remove `throw new NotImplementedException();` from both the Load and Unload methods:

 ![empty methods](../hello-world/images/methods-empty.png)

+`NotImplementedException` is a runtime error that helps us programmers remember to write some code.
+In C# we call runtime errors `Exceptions`.
+The `throw` keyword helps us raise such errors.

 **To summarize what we've learnt:**